-If you have questions or comments about my text “Applied Linear Algebra and Matrix Analysis, 2nd ed.” (whence the acronym ‘ALAMA’), send them to my UNL email address: email@example.com.
+If you have questions or comments about my text, send them to my UNL email address: email@example.com.
 Questions or comments about ALAMA calculator should be sent to me via the Contact Me menu item at this site.

 About ALAMA Calculator: This calculator is an easy-to-use button calculator that I programmed off and on for the past few years.
 It was originally for my amusement, but I was struck by how useful this simple button calculator could be as a tool in a linear algebra course.
-So wrote it with an eye to it being a helpful companion for the ALAMA textbook, both first and revised editions.
-However, it is by no means a requirement for the text and could be used by any student (or teacher or aficionado) of linear algebra.
+So I wrote it with an eye to it being a helpful optional companion for the ALAMA textbook, both first and revised editions.
+However, it can be used by any student (or teacher or aficionado) of linear algebra for their own purposes.
 It has enough capabilities that I could even carry out a few of my textbook projects with it and I used it to create some of the graphs that appear in the revised ALAMA, along with pretty much all the routine matrix calculations in ALAMA — nice tool if you want to check answers.
-Included in downloads is the folder ALAMAprograms contains scripts for nearly all the examples from ALAMA that require technology tools, as well as a few programs that I wrote (yes, it’s a fully programmable calculator, but it takes a bit of careful thinking to do it).
+Included in the downloads is the folder ALAMAprograms contains scripts for nearly all the examples from ALAMA that require technology tools, as well as a few programs that I wrote (yes, it’s a fully programmable calculator, but it takes a bit of careful thinking to do it).
 I wrote a nice (in my opinion!)
 User Guide as part of the calculator, so if you’re interested in using more of the capabilities of ALAMA calculator, consult the guide.